openshift-helm-charts/sandbox/docs/README.md

 charts repository index will include the download URL and other chart metadata available in the report.
-If you want the chart published through GitHub but do not want the CI/CD pipeline running chart-verifier against your chart, you can submit a chart and the report together.
+If you want the chart published through GitHub but do not want the CI/CD pipeline running chart-verifier against your chart, you can submit a chart and the report together please.

 ---